 - They provide structure for readers.
 Headers make it easier for users to extract information.

-- Search engines like headers -- they can read them.
+- Search engines understand headers because they are written in HTML (HyperText Markup Language).
 They offer search engines topical information about your content, and could increase keyword rankings.

 - Headers indicate reading progress.
 People get bored with long, daunting paragraphs.
 Shorter paragraphs with headings make reading content more manageable.